- David O. Russell

 David O. Russell taps into another unlikely comic wellspring when he explores mental illness, obsessive compulsion, grief sex, event gambling, and dysfunctional families in Silver Linings Playbook.
 Celebrated for his off-kilter comedies like Flirting with Disaster and I Heart Huckabees, the Oscar-nominated director has explored more straightforward crowd-pleasing rousers too, such as Three Kings and The Fighter—both films that appease the masses, and yet remain wholly unique in their special ways.
 But Silver Linings Playbook, based on Matthew Quick’s 2008 novel, feels like a combination of Russell’s two pervading manners, complete with an impressive ensemble of actors, overlapping dialogue, pitch-perfect comic timing, explosive confrontations, frenetic pacing, and a finale driven by not one but two cheer-inducing competitions.
 In a way, this film has everything sophisticated adult audiences want in a mature dramedy, appealing to a broad-spectrum demographic without feeling like another humdrum mainstream release.

-Pat’s manic friendship with Tiffany becomes a thorny prospect, however, when she agrees to pass letters on to Nikki for Pat, but only if he agrees to help her with a dance competition in return, which requires training together day after day at close proximity.
+Pat’s manic friendship with Tiffany becomes a thorny prospect, however, when she agrees to pass letters on to Nikki for Pat, but only if he agrees to help her with a dance competition in return, which requires training together day after day in close proximity.
 At the same time, Pat Sr. wants his son at home; he may be unlucky in life, but he’s a rabbit foot in the living room during an Eagles game.
 Pat’s highly superstitious and OCD father needs everything just right for Game Day.
 He’s created a successful little bookie operation and has banked his cash to open a classic Philly Cheesesteak restaurant.
 But he loses a bundle on a high-risk game and resolves to bet everything on the outcome of Tiffany and Pat’s dance competition.
 In what might normally be a creative downturn in the film’s inspired screwball, dark-tinged, yet deeply emotional idiosyncrasies to this point, the conclusion teeters on the outcome of a concurrent football game and a local So You Think You Can Dance-esque tournament.
 Russell brings it all together in a whirlwind of cheering and tears that couldn’t be held back if you tried.

 As is often the case with Russell’s films, Silver Linings Playbook has a look that supports its content.
 Tasanobu Takayanagi’s cinematography captures the frenzied scenes of familial outbursts and live-wire confrontations with just as much dazzle as he does a final imposing pull-away, the camera movements as energized as the performers.
 Editors Jay Cassidy and Crispin Struthers assemble it with the same level of elated emotion in the cuts.
 Russell is a master at orchestrating scenes where multiple actors are speaking—more often arguing—at once, and at times these dramatic blowouts feel like chaos, except they’re all carefully controlled by this notoriously precise filmmaker.
 True to form, the dialogue in Russell’s script adaptation is sharp, witty, and multi-layered as his best efforts, best aligning with the neuroses-laden material of his first two comedies, Spanking the Monkey and Flirting with Disaster.